Find Trade Colleges

 $13,905 Avg Student Debt

-By the time they get their degree, students from this school have racked up an average of $13,905 in student loans.After graduating from AACC, students go on to jobs where they make an average of $47,736 during the early years of their career.
+Degree recipients from AACC accumulate an average of $13,905 in student debt by the time they complete their degree.After graduating from AACC, students go on to jobs where they make an average of $47,736 during the early years of their career.
 Around 60% of those degree recipients were women.

 #7